optisimon/esp8266_temperature_iot/README.md

 The web interface also allows renaming all sensors arbitrarily, selection of which sensors to store / plot, as well as allows changing network settings.

+You also have a selection of plot options: minimum and maximum temperature, graduation steps, and the choice between degrees Celsius, Fahrenheit, as well as Kelvin.

 It can be accessed wirelessly over WiFi as it’s pretending to be an access point (with some limitations, such as not allowing more than four clients connected simultaneously).
 The software can optionally also connect to another WiFi network to make itself accessible there.
 (Make sure its pretended access point IP and the other network don’t have overlapping IP address ranges.
 That don’t seem to be supported at all by the ESP8266 network stack).

 The software provides an external api which is well documented and straight forward to use.